-An example of a finger prick test to monitor blood sugar.A new study from researchers at Cincinnati Children’s Hospital may have found a method to more easily identify celiac disease in patients with type 1 diabetes (T1DM).
+An example of a finger prick test to monitor blood sugar.A new study from researchers at Cincinnati Children’s Hospital may have found a method to predict celiac disease in patients with type 1 diabetes (T1DM).

 Celiac disease prevalence in children with T1DM is approximately 5-8%, which is significantly higher than the general population.
-Because these conditions frequently co-occur, screening for celiac disease is recommended in children with T1DM, even if in the absence of symptoms.
-Current celiac disease screening methods include blood tests like TTG IgA.
-However, TTG IgA levels can sometimes be falsely elevated in children with T1DM, leading to unnecessary endoscopy procedures.
+Because these conditions frequently co-occur, screening for celiac disease is recommended in children with T1DM, even in the absence of symptoms.
+Current celiac disease screening methods include blood tests like TTG-IgA.
+However, TTG-IgA levels can sometimes be falsely elevated in children with T1DM, leading to unnecessary endoscopy procedures.

 Celiac disease and type 1 diabetes are both autoimmune disorders, and they share a genetic predisposition.
 In individuals with type 1 diabetes, the immune system attacks insulin-producing cells in the pancreas, while in celiac disease, the immune system targets the small intestine in response to gluten.
 Both conditions are linked to specific genes, particularly HLA-DQ2 and HLA-DQ8, which increase susceptibility to these autoimmune diseases.
 This genetic overlap explains why children with type 1 diabetes are at higher risk for developing celiac disease.
 Managing both conditions requires careful attention to diet and regular screening to prevent complications, making early detection essential for optimal care.